RawTechnique/Phasor/convert/readme.txt

 You'll see two folders

-AgiConvert : sourcecode of the AgiConvert utility game : a game, ready to convert
+PhasorConvert : sourcecode of the PhasorConvert utility game : a game, ready to convert

 Open up the game folder and you'll see this:

 1-original : Put your original game here
-2-exported : Put the exported game resources here (*.lgc, *.agp, *.agv) 3-converted : After conversion with AgiConvert, this folder will contain a Phasor game
+2-exported : Put the exported game resources here (*.lgc, *.agp, *.agv) 3-converted : After conversion with PhasorConvert, this folder will contain a Phasor game

 === Exporting resources using WinAGI ===